rdahis/paper_template/README.md

 It organizes every step of the process: merging and cleaning (several) data sets, performing analyses (tables, figures, regressions), writing the article itself and also presentations.

 This file explains in more detail the folder structure and how you can take the most advantage of it.
 For more information, see Gentzknow & Shapiro (2014) Code and Data for the Social Sciences.
+For a fancier (but harder to learn) version of a paper template, see [here](https://github.com/gslab-econ/template).

-To use it, simply download it and adapt it to your own project!
+**To use it**: simply download it and adapt it to your own project!

 Author: Ricardo Dahis
 Contact: rdahis@u.northwestern.edu